-Casio has focused on established a system for prioritizing the protection of personal information, publically disclosed its Privacy Policy on its website, and remains committed to the safe and appropriate handling of personal information.
-In December 2005, Casio Computer Co., Ltd. obtained Privacy Mark^{1} certification and has maintained it since.
+Casio has focused on established a system for prioritizing the protection of personal information, publicly disclosed its Privacy Policy on its website, and remains committed to the safe and appropriate handling of personal information.

+In December 2005, Casio Computer Co., Ltd. obtained Privacy Mark1 certification and has maintained it since.

-Casio's Information Systems Department obtained information security management system (ISO 27001)^{2} certification in November 2007.
+Casio's Information Systems Department obtained information security management system (ISO 27001)2 certification in November 2007.
 The aim of applying for certification was to evaluate fulfillment of responsibility by the department, which takes care of information assets for the entire company.
 Since then, the department has made continual improvements using PDCA cycles.
-The fitness and effectiveness of Casio's information security management system was reconfirmed with a certification renewal audit in January 2017.
-This included an expansion of information security activities to cover all group companies.
+The PDCA cycle is used to make ongoing improvements, and since the certification renewal audit in January 2017, the applicable scope has covered all group companies' IT systems, and certifications continue to be renewed.